great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_expectations.md

 ---
-title: How to create custom Expectations
+title: How to create a custom Expectation
 ---

 This document provides examples that walk through several methods for building and deploying custom expectations.